Synonym Chooser

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

-Recent Examples of emancipate Additionally, a few months before this vote, the War Department had opened enlistment to the enslaved Americans in the state, and emancipated those who did so.
+Recent Examples of emancipate Trump has insisted his tariffs would create jobs at home and emancipate the U.S. from being at the mercy of foreign manufacturing.
+Eric Cortellessa, TIME, 5 Nov.
+2024 Additionally, a few months before this vote, the War Department had opened enlistment to the enslaved Americans in the state, and emancipated those who did so.
 Matthew Wills, JSTOR Daily, 3 Nov.
 2024 During Hispanic Heritage Month, the anniversary of the independence of several Latin American countries that emancipated themselves from the Spanish monarchy is celebrated.
 Paula Soria, The Arizona Republic, 15 Sep.
 2024 France was the first European country to emancipate the Jewish people, during the French Revolution, and Jewish street names and quarters can be found across the country.
 Colette Davidson, The Christian Science Monitor, 17 Oct.
-2024 Founded in 1865, the Freedmen’s Bureau provided aid to recently emancipated slaves.
-TIME, 5 Sep.
-2024 See all Example Sentences for emancipate
+2024 See All Example Sentences for emancipate

 Recent Examples of Synonyms for emancipate